C4vemann/ConsecutiveNumbers/README.md

 Download both files: Sup.java and Sup2.java.
 Open the command line and move to the directory where the files are saved.
-Compile Sup2 by entering this command into the terminal: javac Sup2.java Run the program by entering this command into the terminal: java Sup2 <fileName>
+Compile Sup2 by entering this command into the terminal: javac Sup2.java Run the program by entering this command into the terminal: java Sup2 "fileName"
     Where fileName is the .txt or .csv file you want to parse

 Output: